Constitution for the Debian Project (v1.8)

 Votes are taken by the Project Secretary.
 Votes, tallies, and results are not revealed during the voting period; after the vote the Project Secretary lists all the votes cast.
 The voting period is 2 weeks, but may be varied by up to 1 week by the Project Leader.

-Proposals, sponsors, amendments, calls for votes and other formal actions are made by announcement on a publicly-readable electronic mailing list designated by the Project Leader's Delegate(s); any Developer may post there.
+Proposals, sponsors, ballot options, calls for votes and other formal actions are made by announcement on a publicly-readable electronic mailing list designated by the Project Leader's Delegate(s); any Developer may post there.